Skip to content

 setCurrent Record.
 Don’t pick the wrong one!

-• Prevent to get into an infinite loop, for example:
+• Prevent getting an infinite loop.
+For example:

 • onComponentRendered - Submit - Form